 To help you be ready for your child's Baptism, we require a Baptismal interview with the parents and one Baptism preparation class for parents and godparents.

-The First Step in the planning of your child's baptism is to meet privately with Deacon Fred Rose.
+The First Step in the planning of your child's baptism is to complete the Family Information Form.

 In that interview, which generally lasts 15-30 minutes, we obtain the legal information for the records, and answer questions you may have.
 Godparents are not required to come to this interview.